 Jordan D'Abruzzo is a second year PhD student in the Mathematics Department at UCF.
 He received a Bachelor of Science in Mathematics and a minor in Computer Science from UCF in 2015.
 He has a year of teaching assistant experience, and over five years of tutoring experience.
 As an undergraduate, he worked in the Math Lab at UCF and received Tutor of the Year for the 2014-2015 academic year.
 His research interests include probability theory and mathematical statistics.

 Jason Strickland is a Doctoral Student in the Department of Biology in the College of Sciences at the University of Central Florida.
 He received a Bachelor of Science in Biology and a Master's of Science in Biology from Angelo State University in San Angelo, Texas in 2009 and 2011 respectively.
 His research focused on the evolution and ecology of cottonmouths.
 Jason has experience in most fields of biology, specifically those that involve multicellular organisms (plants and animals).
 He has two semesters of experience as a teaching assistant in Introductory Biology.
-This will be his fourth year working for EXCEL/COMPASS and he is the Undergraduate Research Experience (URE) coordinator this year.
+This will be his sixth year working for EXCEL/COMPASS and he is the STEM Seminar instructor and will be helping with URE this year.
 His current research in Dr. Christopher Parkinson's lab focuses on understanding venom evolution in rattlesnakes of the American Southwest.

 Alex York is a Ph.D. student in the Mathematics Department at the University of Central Florida.
 He received both his B.S. and M.S. in Mathematics from UCF in 2012 and 2015, respectively.
 This is his third year as a part of the Excel/Compass program.
 His research interests include Commutative Homological Algebra and Graph Theoretic Algebra.